 The Final Takeaway

 Either way, it's necessary to point out that neither of these diets is the end-all solution to healthy eating.
 Cultivating the right relationship with food is possible without enlisting the help of the keto or Whole30 diets.
 In fact, Rumsey recommends going without either of them.
 "I'm not a fan of any diet that cuts out or restricts certain foods," she says.
 "Whenever you restrict any kind of food, it increases the appeal of that food and causes cravings and—when we do get access to it—going overboard and overeating.
 Both these diets teach you how to follow external factors (i.e., eat only certain foods or in certain macro ratios), rather than listening to your body.
 Diets cause you to become out of touch with your body's feelings of hunger, fullness, and satisfaction, so it's easier to feel out of control around food and overeat."

-As always, consult an expert (such as any one of these top nutritionists) before you partake in a new eating plan.
+As always, consult an expert before you partake in a new eating plan.
 It's important to consider your specific health issues, goals, and lifestyle before implementing dietary change.
 On that note, always be kind to yourself and do only what's best for you.
 The rest is moot.
-(While we're on the topic of "you doing you," check out the best fitness tips from expert trainers).
+(While we're on the topic of "you doing you," find out the best workout for your Myers-Briggs personality.)

 Cleveland Clinic.
 What is the keto diet (and should you try it)?
 Updated October 29, 2018.